yab-g4u/ETS1386-15/string_methods/README.md

-#isdecimal() - the string method i chose to start with
+#isdecimal()

 the purpose of isdecimal is it checks if all characters in the string are decimal digits.

 for example:
 number_string = "12345"
-is_decimal = number_string.isdecimal() #we expect it to return true since the elements in the string are decimals.therefore it Returns True
+is_decimal = number_string.isdecimal() # we expect it to return true since the elements in the string are decimals.therefore it Returns True

 #if we try empty strings